MoonLIGHT (Moon Laser Instrumentation for General relativity/geophysics High-accuracy Tests)

 The MoonLIGHT retroreflector can reduce this error thanks to its next-generation compact design.
 The single, larger reflector with a front face 100 mm in diameter can improve accuracy to within millimeters.

-Developed by the Italian National Institute of Nuclear Physics (INFN) in Frascati and managed by ESA, MoonLIGHT will launch in 2024 on NASA's Commercial Lunar Payload Services initiative to the Reiner Gamma region of the Moon, which has one of the most distinctive and enigmatic natural features on the Moon, called lunar swirl, characterized by high surface luminosity (albedo) and the very rare presence of a local magnetic field.
+Developed by the Italian National Institute of Nuclear Physics (INFN) in Frascati and managed by ESA, MoonLIGHT is part of NASA's Commercial Lunar Payload Services initiative to the Reiner Gamma region of the Moon, which has one of the most distinctive and enigmatic natural features on the Moon, called lunar swirl, characterized by high surface luminosity (albedo) and the very rare presence of a local magnetic field.

 Lunar exploration relies on the extensive expertise that is on hand across ESA.
 As a new lunar economy emerges, it will create new opportunities involving robots, habitats and transportation.
 Missions to the Moon share similar communication and navigation needs that could be satisfied using a constellation of lunar satellites.
 2)